Loyalist Volunteer Force: Early days

 Billy Wright was the leader of the Mid-Ulster Brigade of the Ulster Volunteer Force (UVF), having taken over the command from Robin "the Jackal" Jackson in the early 1990s upon the latter's retirement.
-In October 1994, the UVF and other loyalist paramilitary groups called a ceasefire.
+In October 1994, the UVF and other loyalist paramilitary groups called a ceasefire with Irish Republican groups.

 Internal differences between Wright and the UVF's Brigade Staff in Belfast came to a head in July 1996, during the Drumcree parade dispute.
 The Orange Order was being stopped from marching through the Catholic Garvaghy area of Portadown.
-There was a standoff at Drumcree Church between thousands of Orangemen and their supporters on one side, and the security forces on the other.
+There was a standoff at Drumcree Church between thousands of Orangemen and their supporters on one side, and security forces on the other.
 Wright was angered that the march was being blocked, and was often seen at Drumcree with Harold Gracey, head of the Portadown Orange Lodge.

 Wright's brigade smuggled homemade weaponry to Drumcree, apparently unhindered by the Orangemen.
 On 7 July, a day into the standoff, members of Wright's brigade shot dead Catholic taxi driver Michael McGoldrick near Aghagallon.
 The man who killed McGoldrick said he had also planned, along with Billy Wright and Mark Fulton, to kidnap three priests from a parochial house in County Armagh and shoot them unless the march was allowed to continue.
 Allegedly, the brigade also planned to drive petrol tankers into the Catholic area and blow them up.
 After four days of loyalist protests and violence throughout Northern Ireland, the police reversed their decision and allowed the march to continue.

 For breaking the ceasefire, Wright and the Portadown unit of the Mid-Ulster Brigade were "stood down" by the UVF leadership on 2 August 1996.

 Wright and his unit left the UVF and formed the Loyalist Volunteer Force (LVF).
 He personally chose its codename of "Covenant", which was used to claim LVF attacks.

 Although behind many attacks in the Mid-Ulster area, especially in Portadown and Lurgan, Wright was arrested in January 1997 on charges of issuing death threats and perverting the course of justice.
 He was convicted in March 1997 and sentenced to eight years in the Maze Prison.
 There he demanded a separate wing for LVF prisoners.
 The authorities agreed and the wing became a gathering point for loyalists opposed to the Northern Ireland peace process, including many men from Belfast and north Down.